Rosamunde: Score

 No. 3b was published in 1824 as Op.
 26, in a version with piano accompaniment.
 Nos.
 8, 4 and 7 were possibly first published in the same series.
 Other publications with one or more numbers followed.
 By 1867 all numbers except 3a and 6 had been published in one or more versions.

-George Grove and Arthur Sullivan rediscovered the original manuscript parts of the music when they visited Vienna in 1867 specifically to research Schubert.
-Grove wrote: "I found, at the bottom of the cupboard, and in its farthest corner, a bundle of music-books two feet high, carefully tied round, and black with the undisturbed dust of nearly half-a-century. … These were the part-books of the whole of the music in Rosamunde, tied up after the second performance in December, 1823, and probably never disturbed since.
-Dr. Schneider [Schubert's nephew] must have been amused at our excitement; but let us hope that he recollected his own days of rapture; at any rate, he kindly overlooked it, and gave us permission to take away with us and copy what we wanted."
+The English music writer George Grove and his friend the composer Arthur Sullivan rediscovered the original manuscript parts of the music when they visited Vienna in 1867 specifically to research Schubert.
+Grove wrote:

 It was not until Series XV, Volume 4 of the Breitkopf & Härtel Gesammtausgabe was published in 1891 that all the numbers of the incidental music were joined in one publication, with the full orchestration.

 Performance history

 Excerpts from the Rosamunde music are frequently performed, and are some of Schubert's most performed pieces.
 They have been recorded several times, including versions conducted by Kurt Masur and Claudio Abbado.

 The complete score, which lasts an hour, is seldom heard.
 In one rare performance, the Chamber Orchestra of Europe, directed by Nikolaus Harnoncourt, performed the full score at the Styriarte festival in Graz, Austria, in June 2004.
 The Arnold Schoenberg Choir sang the vocal parts with soloists Elisabeth von Magnus and Florian Boesch.